Asbestos and Mesothelioma in Carpenters and Other Wood Workers

 Federal government agencies put some bans and limitations in place.
 For instance, the U.S. Consumer Product Safety Commission banned asbestos in gas fireplaces and wallboard patching compounds in the late 1970s, two products that affected carpenters.[1]

-Carpenters and Wood Workers Are Still at Risk of Asbestos Exposure
+Are Carpenters and Wood Workers Still at Risk of Asbestos Exposure?

 New products are less of a problem for carpenters than older products.
 According to the Agency for Toxic Substances and Disease Registry, construction trades currently have the highest risks of asbestos exposure compared to other careers.
-Millions of people in this industry are still at risk because of the asbestos materials that linger in older buildings.[5]

 Workers in construction and carpentry have a right to a safe workplace.
 They must be provided with safety training and equipment when working with asbestos.
 If you work in these trades and your employer is not following safety regulations, you can file a complaint with the Occupational Safety and Health Administration.[6]